cu/silicon/README.md

   can be anything, but for production it should be a 16-byte (or larger) string of random characters.
 Setting this is optional as the app will create one (and write it to a file in `INSTANCE_PATH`) if one doesn't exist.
+* `SILICON_EDITOR`: When set to `textarea`, this disables the CodeMirror text editor when editing pages and uses a standard textarea element instead.

 To initialize the database after the configuration settings have been set, run the following command.
 It will create an `instance` directory in the root